WCB Service Updates

 Together with our safety partners throughout the province, WCB Nova Scotia has developed a dedicated resource hub to help employers and workers prevent the spread of COVID-19.

-Visit worksafeforlife.ca/COVID19 for materials and resources to help work through COVID-19 safely, including our social marketing campaign developed in partnership with the Nova Scotia Department of Labour and Advanced Education.
+Visit worksafeforlife.ca/COVID19 for materials and resources to help work through COVID-19 safely, including our social marketing campaign developed in partnership with the Nova Scotia Department of Labour, Skills and Immigration.